Reverse Mortgages on Condos

 • a one- to four-unit dwelling (and you occupy one unit)

-• a condominium, or
+• a townhouse or condominium, and

 • a manufactured home that meets FHA requirements.